nextful/framework/README.md

 ## Setup

-- Create an empty space for your project or pick
+- Create a space for your project or pick
-- Create an api key for your space
+- Create an API key for your space
 - Clone this repo via (Use this template or clone it)
 - Install dependencies via `npm install`
 - Install contentful-cli globally `npm install -g contentful-cli`
 - Login in via `contentful login`
 - Upload the content model `contentful space export --skip-content --skip-roles --skip-webhooks --content-file=content-model.json --space-id=YOUR_SPACE_ID` (replace YOUR_SPACE_ID with your space id!)
-- Congratz you can now create pages, articles and more
+- Congrats you can now create pages, articles, and more
 - create a file called `.env` in your root
-- Store following values CONTENTFUL_ACCESS_TOKEN and CONTENTFUL_SPACE_ID in your `.env`
+- Store the following values CONTENTFUL_ACCESS_TOKEN and CONTENTFUL_SPACE_ID in your `.env`
-- the values are shown on contentful in your api key
+- the values are shown on contentful in your API key
-- you are now able to delop via `yarn dev`
+- you are now able to develop via `yarn dev`

 ## Content model

 <img src="content-model.jpg" />

-## Create new module
+## Create a new module

-To make the start easier.
+To make a start easier.
 We placed an example module in the project.
 You can delete it if you want.

-Let´s see how we can add our own module with the exampale module.
+Let´s see how we can add our module with the example module.

-1. First create a new content module in contentful.
+1. First, create a new content module in contentful.
 Fields are up to you.
-Just create fields you need.
-In your case we have three fields (title, headline, subline)
+Just create the fields you need.
+In your case, we have three fields (title, headline, subline)

-2. To keep a better structure we are prefix our module with `Module: Example`.
-This will create a content model with `moduleExample`
+2. To keep a better structure, we prefix our module with `Module: Example`.
+Contentful will create a content model with the id `moduleExample` and typename`ModuleExample`.

-3. Now lets create our module in next js.
+3. Now, let us create our module in next js.
 All modules are in the `modules` dir.
-We name our dir `ModuleExample`
+We name our dir `ModuleExample`.

-4. Create your main component `ModuleExample/ModuleExample.tsx`
+4. Create your main component `ModuleExample/ModuleExample.tsx`.

 ``` tsx
 import { ReactPropTypes } from 'react';